DMM006/Bike-Sharing-Assignment/README.md

 - Seaboarn

 ## Conclusions
-The analysis presented above is related to Loan data Set.
+The analysis presented above is related to Bike Sharing data Set.
 - The aim of this analysis to reduce the loss percentage of Consumer Finance Company by providing the loan to loan applicants
 - This detailed analysis of loan dataset using EDA addresses the two key challeges
     - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company